ifellows/salt/salt_website/src/content/docs/reference/troubleshooting.md

 **Symptom**: Questions display but no audio is heard.

 **Solutions**:
-1. Check the tablet volume — it may be muted.
+1. Check the tablet volume; it may be muted.
 2. Verify that audio was recorded for the active survey's language on the management server (Surveys → Languages → listen to recordings).
-3. Ensure the tablet has completed a sync after audio was recorded — the audio is downloaded during sync, not at upload time.
+3. Ensure the tablet has completed a sync after audio was recorded.
+Audio is downloaded during sync, not at upload time.
 4. Check **Survey Status** to confirm the survey downloaded successfully.

 ### Cannot connect to the server